meequrox/scollector/README.md

 ## TODO
 - [ ] Remove hardcode for charts and genres.
 The user himself specifies which charts and genres to download.
-- [ ] Option to reset the database.